omaraflak/Keras-Android-XOR/README.md

-# How to use a Tensorflow model on Android
+# How to run a Keras model on Android

-This code is a super simple example to understand how to run a Tensorflow (or Keras) model on Android.
+This code is a simple example to understand how to run a Keras model on Android using Tensorflow API.

 ## Train the model on a computer